Enabling Joint Communication and Radar Sensing in Mobile Networks -- A Survey: Framework for a PMN

 \subsubsection{Uplink Sensing}

 The {uplink sensing} conducted at the BS utilizes the received uplink communication signals from UE transmitters.
-Uplink sensing can be directly implemented without requiring change of hardware and network setup.
+It is similar to passive sensing \cite{8666692} in the sense that the transmitter and receiver are spatially separated and non-synchronized.
+The difference is that in uplink sensing, the receiver is fully aware of the system protocol and signal structure.
+Uplink sensing can be directly implemented without requiring change of hardware and network setup, and without requiring for full-duplex operation.
 However, it estimates the relative, instead of absolute, time delay and Doppler frequency since the clock/oscillator is typically not locked between spatially separated UE transmitters and BS receivers.
-This ambiguity may be resolved with special techniques as we will discuss in details in Section \ref{sec-resamb}.
-Uplink sensing senses UEs and the environment between UEs and RRUs.
+This ambiguity may be resolved with special techniques, as will be discussed in Section \ref{sec-resamb}.
+Uplink sensing senses UEs and the environment between UEs and RRUs, and has been studied in \cite{ni2020uplink}.